AhmedBegggaUA/MD2024/_build/html/_sources/Topic2_3.md

 ### The Cutoff Phenomenon
 #### Markov chains and equilibrium
 When studying Markov Chains (MCs) we have <span style="color:#469ff8">left intentionally appart one fundamental aspect of them: their **long-time behaviors**</span>.
 This includes, of course, their limiting distributions or steady states.
 The quest for harmonicity, for instance, gives us some search for equilibrium in the linear system.
-See for instance {numref}`SolDirichlet`, where the numerical solution to this system ensures that the state of an interior node converges to the average of its neighbors (which may include other interior nodes or border/absorbing ones).
-Actually, <span style="color:#469ff8">harmonicity implies equilibrium and vice versa</span> as we will show later on, as a first example of spectral graph theory.
+See for instance {numref}`SolDirichlet2`, where the numerical solution to this system ensures that the state of an interior node converges to the average of its neighbors (which may include other interior nodes or border/absorbing ones).
+Actually, <span style="color:#469ff8">harmonicity implies equilibrium and vice versa</span> as we will show later on, as a first example of Spectral Graph Theory.

 #### Shuffling cards
 For the moment, a rough idea of this concept is to <span style="color:#469ff8">identify equilibrium with complete disorder or randomness</span>.
 Consider for instance a mini-deck of cards consisting only of the $n=13$ cards of the $\heartsuit$ suit.
 Initially, this deck is ordered according to their increasing face values, i.e. we have